Frequently Asked Questions

 Any applications received after this date will be included in the next award cycle.

-To apply for the Fellowship Award, you must have completed your training in ophthalmology and wish to work on a specific research project as part of your training to become a retinal specialist.
+To apply for the Fellowship/Training Award, you must have completed your training in ophthalmology and wish to work on a specific research project as part of your training to become a retinal specialist.

 To apply for the Research Award, you must have an MD and/or a PhD, and be affiliated with an institution that carries out research in ophthalmology, e.g. a medical school, university, hospital, treatment centre or laboratory.
-Additionally, at the time of application, applicants must:
+Additionally, at the time of application, it is strongly preferred that applicants have received their ophthalmic specialist qualification within the past 10 years or are currently in training towards receiving it; PhD applicants should have received their PhD qualification within the past 10 years when they apply.

-- Disclose any funding they receive from other such programs or commercial organizations
+- Disclose any funding they receive from other programs or commercial organizations

 - State the number of vision science-related publications (PubMed-indexed) they have authored to date